Dogue de Bordeaux dog breed

 With a life expectancy of 8 to 12 years, the Dogue de Bordeaux is a medium-lived breed.
 The Dogue de Bordeaux can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for working dogs breeds like the Dogue de Bordeaux include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Dogue de Bordeaux can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Dogue de Bordeaux's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Dogue de Bordeaux is best suited to experienced dog owners who can provide an active lifestyle with plenty of outdoor time.
+The Dogue de Bordeaux is best suited to experienced dog owners who can provide a calm, low-activity lifestyle.
 Compact living spaces are no problem for this breed.

 The Dogue de Bordeaux handles alone time well and is less likely to develop separation anxiety.
 The Dogue de Bordeaux manages moderate climates comfortably.
 Hot weather should be approached with caution — ensure shade, water, and avoid exercise in peak heat.